Form of Government: Federal republic

 Social assistance is provided through various federally-funded programs, in addition to others within the individual states.
 Specific social security programs are handled by different bodies, in particular by the Social Security Administration (pensions, disability benefit etc.).

-Over 64% of the workforce depend on health maintenance organizations, the intermediaries that control private health; 17% are insured by Medicare (the national programme for the elderly); 20% by Medicaid (the programme for those on low incomes); 9% have no health cover.
-In 2014, the extension of health cover was completed to approximately 13 million citizens who were previously not covered.
+Over 67% of the workforce depend on health maintenance organizations, the intermediaries that control private health; 17% of the population are insured by Medicare (the national programme for the elderly); 19% by Medicaid (the programme for those on low incomes); 9% have no health cover.

 |Hospital beds||2.8||per 1000 pop.||2014|